SamuelRPilon/SpinningTopUsingEulerAngles/README.md

 ## Getting Started

-To run the simulation, simply download or clone the repository and open the "spinning_top_simulation.m" file in MATLAB.
+To run the simulation, simply download or clone the repository and open the "main.m" file in MATLAB.
 Input the desired initial conditions, such as the top's mass, moment of inertia, and initial angular velocity.
 The simulation will then calculate the top's motion over time and output visualizations of its orientation and angular velocity.

 ## Simulation Details